 The condition is a more serious and long-lasting form of acid reflux.
 Most people can manage GERD with over-the-counter (OTC) medications and a few lifestyle changes.

 Anyone can develop GERD.
 It occurs across every age group and ethnicity.
-However, you’re more likely to have GERD if:
+However, you’re

 - You’re overweight or obese.